 - PLL or Primary Lens Luxation (due to their Jack Russell parentage)

 Although it really should go without saying, it bears being highlighted that it is imperative that your dog has access to fresh water on a daily basis and is fed a balanced diet that gives him or her the nutrition and vitamins they need.
-If you are unsure what brand or type of dog food to give your Jug, you should speak to your breeder who will be able to give you recommendations.
+If you are a busy person that desires your dog to get the right amount of nutrients every single day, make sure to get an automatic feeder.
+Besides, if you are unsure what brand or type of dog food to give your Jug, you should speak to your breeder who will be able to give you recommendations.

 Getting Your Own Jug